Xiaoxuan-Val/Prorecyler/README.md

 when user click the i'm feeling trashy button, it could comes out random tips form mongodb and flash the page can show different tips with images.

+Developing Functions:

+1.Map
+All nearby bins location are shown in Map

+2.Bins
+User are able to add a new bin into database

+3.Search
+User are able to search a trash to find info about how to deal with it

 ## Set up
 Please `cd` into the repo first.
 Then install dependencies.